Valuation Menu

 Superior FMV Determination in the Intangible-Dominant Era

-The Eric Jordan "25 Factors Affecting Business Valuation"™ methodology, combined with the proprietary 5 Senses Inspection Reports™, represents a superior approach to determining fair market value (FMV) for private businesses in Canada and beyond particularly when applied by Eric Jordan himself or by practitioners he has trained who possess 10–15+ years of hands-on private business owner-operator experience with real "skin in the game."
+The Eric Jordan 25 Factors Affecting Business Valuation methodology, combined with the proprietary 5 Senses Inspection Reports, represents a superior approach to determining fair market value (FMV) for private businesses in Canada and beyond, particularly when applied by Eric Jordan himself or by practitioners with 10 to 15+ years of hands-on private business owner-operator experience.

-This superiority stems from a fundamental recognition of modern economic reality: intangible assets (brand equity, customer relationships, operational systems, workforce capability, digital presence, trust networks, proprietary processes, location synergies, retention factors, and more) routinely drive 70–90% of a private business's true enterprise value in 2026.
-Traditional methodologies rooted in 1970s-era accounting and industrial-era assumptions systematically undervalue or ignore these drivers.
+This superiority stems from a fundamental recognition of modern economic reality: intangible assets routinely drive 70 to 90% of a private business's true enterprise value in 2026.
+Traditional methodologies rooted in 1970s-era accounting systematically undervalue or ignore these drivers.

-- Market Data Limitations: Private transaction databases are sparse, non-transparent, and require aggressive assumptions/adjustments that can swing values by 50%+.
+• Market Data Limitations: Private transaction databases are sparse, non-transparent, and require aggressive assumptions that can swing values by 50%+.

-Core Strengths of the 25 Factors + 5 Senses Approach
+Core Strengths of the 25 Factors and 5 Senses Approach

 Comprehensive Coverage of Intangibles

-The copyrighted 25 Factors Affecting Business Valuation (detailed in Eric Jordan's book and applied across thousands of hours of practice) systematically evaluates factors such as financial performance, distribution/client base, workforce skills/morale, brand strength, operational systems/efficiency, digital credibility, location advantages, retention risks, innovation capacity, and more.
+The 25 Factors systematically evaluates financial performance, distribution and client base, workforce skills and morale, brand strength, operational systems, digital credibility, location advantages, retention risks, innovation capacity, and more.

-These proprietary on-site assessments use human sensory input (sight, sound, smell, touch, and overall "atmosphere") plus owner-operator judgment to verify operational reality, detect anomalies, assess integrity, and capture intangible cues (e.g., employee engagement, facility flow, customer interactions) that financial documents obscure.
+These proprietary on-site assessments use human sensory input plus owner-operator judgment to verify operational reality, detect anomalies, and capture intangible cues that financial documents cannot reveal.

-True accuracy requires more than academic training it demands the honed intuition of pilots or surgeons: rapid pattern recognition, anomaly detection, and risk assessment developed through years of skin-in-the-game ownership and operation of private businesses.
-Eric Jordan's 15+ years (10,000+ hours) as an owner-operator, plus any trained practitioner with equivalent tenure, activates this "gut brain axis" to interpret data contextually.
-This experiential edge bridges theory and reality, spotting strengths/weaknesses that credentialed-but-desk-bound valuators miss.
+True accuracy requires more than academic training.
+It demands the honed intuition of pilots or surgeons: rapid pattern recognition, anomaly detection, and risk assessment developed through years of owner-operator experience.
+Eric Jordan's 15+ years as an owner-operator activates this gut-brain axis to interpret data contextually, spotting strengths and weaknesses that desk-bound valuators miss.

 Robust Scholarly and Legal Backing

-The methodology is supported by 50+ scholarly studies (integrated into the framework for defensibility, as referenced across PIN.ca resources), which affirm the dominance of intangibles in modern value creation.
-It is explicitly tied to Canadian and international case law precedents and demonstrates full compliance with CRA's IC89-3 Policy Statement (41 points addressed).
+The methodology is supported by 50+ scholarly studies and is explicitly tied to Canadian and international case law precedents.
+It demonstrates full compliance with CRA's IC89-3 Policy Statement (41 points addressed).

 Proven Real-World Performance

-In summary, when executed by Eric Jordan or a similarly seasoned, trained professional with deep owner-operator experience, the 25 Factors and 5 Senses Inspection Reports deliver superior FMV determinations because they prioritize empirical, holistic measurement of intangibles over rigid templates, leverage instinctive expertise forged in real risk and reward, and align with legal definitions, scholarly evidence, and proven outcomes in high-stakes environments.
-This is not estimation it's proof-driven valuation for the intangible-dominant era.
+In summary, the 25 Factors and 5 Senses Inspection Reports deliver superior FMV determinations because they prioritize empirical, holistic measurement of intangibles over rigid templates, leverage instinctive expertise forged in real risk and reward, and align with legal definitions, scholarly evidence, and proven outcomes in high-stakes environments.
+This is not estimation.
+It is proof-driven valuation for the intangible-dominant era.

-The Failure of Market, Asset, and Income Approaches in Private Company Valuation
+The Failure of Market, Asset, and Income Approaches: 11 Real-World Examples

 Forensic Proof of the 68% Intangible Gap